 In light of these risks, uncertainties and assumptions, the events described in the forward-looking statements might not occur or might occur to a different extent or at a different time than we have described.
 The forward-looking statements in this report speak as of the filing date of this report.
-We undertake no obligation to publicly update or revise any forward-looking statements, whether as a result of new information, future events or otherwise.
+We undertake no obligation to publicly update or revise any forward-looking statements, whether as a result of new information, future events or otherwise, except as required by applicable securities laws.